openssl/openssl/doc/designs/quic-design/server/quic-polling.md

 **Q. What if the send part was reset locally and then we also received a `STOP_SENDING` frame for it?**

-A. If the local application reset a stream locally, it knows about this fact therefore there is no need to raise `EW`.
+A. If the local application has reset a stream locally, it knows about this fact therefore there is no need to raise `EW`.
 The local reset takes precedence.

 **Q. Should this be reported if shutdown has commenced?**